Gregatory/hello-world/README.md

 # hello-world
-A First and fine repository
+A First and fine repository.
 We are learning how github works.